A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 - Teams with some modeling sophistication

-Try it if: You like spreadsheets but want something more structured and visual.
+Try it if: You like spreadsheets but want something more structured and visual, and you’re ready to invest in a more enterprise-grade modeling environment than pure Excel/Sheets.

 Workday Adaptive Planning